georgexyz19/georgexyz.com/content/posts/check-product-in-stock-status.md

 - Send an email or text message to remind that it is in stock

 The code does not look complicated.
-The program shapes up to be a ticket scalping tool, and I stop the post right here.
+The program shapes up to be a ticket scalping tool, and I am stopping the post right here.